microsoft/NLU.DevOps/docs/Test.md

 }
 ```

 The `speechFile` corresponds to the file name of an audio file in the current working directory.
 You may also specify the `--speech-directory` option to set the base path for the speech files.
-Please note, the LUIS and Lex service options currently only support the 16KHz WAV format.
+Please note, the LUIS and Lex provider options currently only support the 16KHz WAV format.

 To kick off testing from speech with the CLI tool, run the following command: